Jon Cooper

-Jonathan D. Cooper (born August 23, 1967) is a Canadian–American professional ice hockey coach who is the head coach for the Tampa Bay Lightning of the National Hockey League (NHL).
-Cooper won back-to-back Stanley Cup championships in 2020 and 2021 and also reached the Stanley Cup Final in 2015 and 2022 as the Lightning head coach.
+Jonathan D. Cooper (born August 23, 1967) is a Canadian professional ice hockey coach who is the head coach for the Tampa Bay Lightning of the National Hockey League (NHL).
+Cooper's team won back-to-back Stanley Cup championships in 2020 and 2021 and he also reached the Stanley Cup Final in 2015 and 2022 as the Lightning head coach.
 He is the longest-tenured head coach in the NHL.
+Following the 2025–26 season, Cooper was awarded the Jack Adams Award, recognizing him as the NHL coach who contributed the most to his team's success during the regular season.

 Early life

 Cooper was born in Prince George, British Columbia.
 He played high school hockey at Notre Dame in Wilcox, Saskatchewan.
-He graduated with a Bachelor of Business Administration from Hofstra University in 1989.
+He graduated with a Bachelor of Business Administration from Hofstra University (Hempstead, New York) in 1989.
 Despite his prior lacrosse experience being that of the box variety, he was a field lacrosse letterman in each of the first four years of John Danowski's tenure as the varsity program's head coach.
 An attackman who eventually transitioned into a midfielder, Cooper scored 74 goals with 25 assists for 99 points and was a member of East Coast Conference championship teams as a junior and senior.
 He also played one year of hockey during his time at Hofstra.

 He graduated from Thomas M. Cooley Law School in Lansing, Michigan.
 Cooper practiced law for five years and was a public defender off and on for two years while maintaining his private practice.
 Cooper started playing hockey again while attending law school, which led to his first experience coaching hockey at Lansing Catholic High School.